Hudson Reed Faucets Review & Rating Updated: 04/13/18

 Long hold times are common — so common that the company has instituted a call-back system permitting you to leave your number and get a return telephone call "in the order in which your call was received."
 You will ordinarily get a callback the same day but not always.
 If you miss the callback, however, you have to start over.

 Agents are cheerful but are not well-versed on faucets (which, after all, are just a tiny portion of the company's overall business) and often cannot handle any but fairly simple questions.
 Complicated matters have to be referred to Technical Support for resolution, which is, more often than not, already closed for the day — a tad awkward if you are under the sink in the middle of installing a faucet and can't figure out from the instructions how part A joins to part B.

-We rate post-sale customer service no better than average with systemic issues stemming from the time difference that need to be addressed by the company.
+We rate post-sale customer service poorer than average with systemic issues stemming from the time difference that needs to be addressed by the company.